It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 Importantly, this refers to the possibility of a successful result after standard treatment.

-If treatment is selected based on risk group, many patients with high-risk disease will do very well.
+If treatment is selected based on risk group, many patients with the high-risk disease will do very well.

 Some patients who have leukemia do not start treatment right away.